danjac/django-saas-starter/README.md

 - **MAILGUN_SENDER_DOMAIN**: see your Mailgun settings
 - **REDIS_URL**: provided by Heroku Redis buildpack
 - **SECRET_KEY**: Django secret key.
 Use e.g. https://miniwebtool.com/django-secret-key-generator/ to create new key.

+Your S3 bucket should have the *static* folder for static content, and *media* if you wish to have user-uploaded content.

 To deploy just run: